IU offensive coordinator Kevin Johns and defensive coordinator Brian Knorr share their thoughts after practice.

-Led the Big Ten is passing (17th nationally), finished second in scoring (16th) and total offense (T-9th), and fourth in rushing (30th).
+Led the Big Ten in passing (17th nationally), finished second in scoring (16th) and total offense (tied for ninth), and fourth in rushing (30th).

-Latimer earned second team All-Big Ten honors and closed out his career tied for fourth in 100-yard games (seventh) and seventh in yardage (2,042) and catches (135) on the Hoosiers all-time lists.
+Latimer earned second team All-Big Ten honors and closed out his career tied for fourth in 100-yard games (seventh) and seventh in yardage (2,042) and catches (135) on the Indiana all-time lists.

-Hughes wrapped up his career tied for sixth in 100-yard games (six), eighth in yardage (1,956) and tied for 10th in receptions (132) in IU history.
+Kofi Hughes wrapped up his career tied for sixth in 100-yard games (six), eighth in yardage (1,956) and tied for 10th in receptions (132) in Hoosiers history.

-Shane Wynn finished second in the Big Ten and tied for 19th nationally with 11 touchdowns, which ranks third on the Indiana single-season chart.
-He enters 2014 tied for fifth in receiving touchdowns (17), tied for eighth in catches (133) and 17th in receiving yardage (1,490) on the Hoosiers all-time charts.
+Wynn finished second in the Big Ten and tied for 19th nationally with 11 touchdowns, which ranks third on the IU single-season chart.

 Latimer (67.1, 4.2), Wynn (55.0, 5.7) and Hughes (58.1, 3.9) each ranked in the Big Ten's top 10 in receptions and yardage per game.
 Indiana was the only conference team with a trio in the top 10 in either category.